DinisMachado87/ondego_react_unified/README.md

 To solve this, I added a check in the `save` method of the `FriendRequest` model.
 Before saving a `FriendRequest` instance, I checked if there was already a `FriendRequest` instance from the other user.
 If such a `FriendRequest` instance existed, I raised a `ValidationError`.
 This prevented a user from creating a friend request if there was already an existing friend request from the other user.

+### Friend Request Approval

+The fourth issue was that the friend request approval process was not working as expected.
+When a user approved a friend request the non-reversed friend request validation was not allowing the friend request to be approved.

+To solve this, I changed the validation in the `FriendRequest` to allow PUT requests but not POST requests.

 ## Contributors

 Dinis Machado